 That is why we've made this website to educate the public about bitcoin:

 Why is it money?
 What makes it the better money?
 How can money exist outside the government?
-Check back soon to find articles around this topic.
+Read my blog on the subject.

 Bitcoin's exchange rate to the U. S. dollar is quite volatile.
 A great strategy to save money in bitcoin and reduce the volatility for individual positions is using automated recurring purchases, also known as dollar cost averaging.
-Find out here about its returns.
+Follow this link to learn about automated recurring purchase returns.